Michel Broué

 Michel Broué (born 28 October 1946) is a French mathematician.
 He holds a chair at Paris Diderot University.
 Broué has made contributions to algebraic geometry and representation theory.

 In 2012 he became a fellow of the American Mathematical Society.

-He is the son of French historian Pierre Broué and the father of French director and screenwriter Isabelle Broué and of French journalist and radio producer Caroline Broué.
+He is the son of French historian Pierre Broué and of Simone Charras, and the father of French director and screenwriter Isabelle Broué and of French journalist and radio producer Caroline Broué.
+He married actress Anouk Grinberg, his partner since 2003, in 2016.